Tuesday, December 4, 2007

 Mechanics Liens for the Real Estate Lawyer Seminar

-presented by Attorney David Wilson of Corwin and Corwin LLP of Boston.
+It will be presented by Attorney David Wilson of Corwin and Corwin LLP of Boston.
 The seminar will include: a short overview of the statute; steps, documents, and a clear timeline necessary to obtain a mechanics lien; common recording issues with documents; Subordination and waiver of liens; methods of releasing, dissolving, or bonding liens; priority of liens over other encumbrances including mortgages; and Title Insurance issues.
 Attorney Wilson is an experienced construction lawyer and has lectured on this topic in a number of forums.

 Wednesday, October 17, 2007